-Rob Johnson won’t run for re-election in Seattle’s big 2019 council elections
+Rob Johnson won’t run for re-election in Seattle’s big 2019 City Council elections

 The council sidestepped a business-backed referendum on the tax by repealing the measure, but the upcoming races will give voters a chance to make themselves heard at City Hall.
 San Francisco voters Tuesday approved a tax on large businesses to combat homelessness.

-“Homelessness will be a defining issue in 2019,” said Johnson.
+“Homelessness will be a defining issue in 2019,” said Johnson, who was mostly quiet during the tax brawl.
 “Either you think the city isn’t doing a good job with its existing revenue or you think the city isn’t spending enough money and we need a head tax or some other new tool.”

 Tax hikes, upzones